HannoJacobs/Bee-Vision/README.md

 ### 6. SIRG_group_bee_images
     - This is the data supplied by the SIRG group for bee identification
-    - It 27 images of which several are not even named as a type of bee but come with a default camera dslr image name.
+    - It contains 27 images of which several are not even named as a type of bee but come with a default camera dslr image name.
     - This data is not enough to even make a dent in the number of images needed to train a model properly, but we will incorporate it into the training data for future models in any case.

 ### 7. src (Python code src files)